 Clean the face of the timing case mechanisms with a clean, damp cloth.

 Check all tubing (sample intake and pump tubing).
-Change the tubing every six months (if used frequently) or if it has become discolored (i.e., affected by mold and algae) or if it has lost its elasticity.
+Change the tubing at a minimum every six months (if used frequently) or if it has become discolored (i.e., affected by mold or algae) or if it has lost its elasticity.

 See FC 1160, section 4 for the procedures associated with cleaning the tubing in the pump head.